This set of Building Construction Multiple Choice Questions & Answers (MCQs) focuses on “Load Bearing Walls – Design Considerations”.

 d) Lateral pressure

-3. Live loads and dead loads act in horizontal direction.
+3. Live loads and dead loads act in a horizontal direction.

 a) Lesser than